Table of contents

 In Salesforce, your data is organized using objects.
 These objects can be anything from accounts to cases and contacts, and are often related in different ways.
 A record in Salesforce is a single instance of an object.
 For example, if the object is "Account," a record might be "Acme Inc." or "Stark Industries."
 Another object, "Contact," might be related to the "Account" object.
 So you can have multiple Contact records (e.g. "Tony Stark" and "Pepper Potts") related to an Account record (e.g. "Stark Industries").

-When setting up your Salesforce integration, you can link Toggl Track Projects, Tasks, Tags, and Clients to Salesforce objects.
+When setting up your Salesforce integration, you can link Toggl Track Projects, Tasks, Tags, and Clients to Salesforce objects (including Custom Objects).
 For each record in the relevant Salesforce object, the integration will create a corresponding item (or link to an existing item) in Toggl Track.
 For example, if you connect Salesforce Accounts to Toggl Track Projects, the integration can create Projects in Toggl Track called "Stark Industries" and "Acme Inc."

 Whenever you add or change records in Salesforce, the integration will create or update information in Toggl Track.
 For example, say a few weeks after setting up the integration you add a new Account record in Salesforce, "Pied Piper."
 A new Project will be automatically created in Toggl Track from this new Salesforce record.
 If you make changes to a record in Salesforce that affects the name of the synced item in Toggl Track, the integration will rename the item in Toggl Track.